hvtola/potential_release_areas/README.md

 This python script reimplements the Potential Release Area proposed by Veitinger et al. (2016) and modified by Sharp et al., (2018) using python libraries.

+NB!
+Roughness is removed from this version, so only valid for rasters with cells >10m

 ### References:

 https://github.com/jocha81/Avalanche-release